-Hurricanes, tropical storms and major storms may cause considerable damage marine to structures, aids to navigation and vessels, resulting moored submerged debris in locations.
+Hurricanes, tropical storms and major storms may cause considerable damage to marine structures, aids to navigation and moored vessels, resulting in submerged debris locations.
 Charted soundings, channel depths and shoreline may not reflect actual conditions following these storms.
 Fixed aids to navigation may have been damaged or destroyed.
 Buoys may have been moved from their charted positions, damaged, sunk, extinguished or otherwise inoperative.
 Mariners should not rely upon the position or operation of an aid to navigation.
 Wrecks submerged obstructions may have been displaced from charted locations.
 Pipelines may have become uncovered or moved.
 Mariners are urged to exercise extreme caution and are requested to report aids navigation discrepancies and hazards to navigation to the nearest United States Coast Guard unit.